immutables/immutables.github.io/json.md

 **Things to be aware of**
 - when type adapters are not registered, Gson will use default reflective serializer, however it will fail to deserialize.
-- There's potential to confuse `com.google.gson.Gson` object with `@org.immutable.gson.Gson` umbrella annotation, but they are usually used in different files.
+- There's potential to confuse `com.google.gson.Gson` object with `@org.immutable.gson.Gson` umbrella annotation, but they are usually not used together in one source file.
+If it will be huge PITA, then, please, let us know.

 ### JAX-RS integration